DiODeProject/MuMoT/docs/source/getting_started.rst

    browse to a clone of this Git repository, find the ``docs`` subdirectory then open ``docs/MuMoTuserManual.ipynb``, which is the MuMoT User Manual.
+To view demo notebooks navigate to ``DemoNotebooks``.

 .. _nbsphinx: https://nbsphinx.readthedocs.io/en/0.3.3/